-†IUCN: International Union for Conservation of Nature, CR: Critically Endangered, EN: Endangered, LC: Least Concern, NE: Not Evaluated, VU: Vulnerable
+†IUCN: International Union for Conservation of Nature, CR: Critically Endangered, EN: Endangered, LC: Least Concern, NE: Not Evaluated, VU: Vulnerable; CITES: Convention on International Trade in Endangered Species of Wild Fauna and Flora

-‡ESA: US Endangered Species Act, MMPA: Marine Mammal Protection Act, UES: UES protection (USASMDC/ARSTRAT 2016 Section 3-4.5.1)
+‡ESA: US Endangered Species Act, MMPA: Marine Mammal Protection Act, UES: UES protection (USASMDC/ARSTRAT 2018 Section 3-4.5.1).
+All ESA listed and candidate species are also protected under the UES where they occur in Kwajalein Atoll.

-1The distinct population segments of humpback whales likely in the Action Area are not listed under the endangered species act; however there is some uncertainty about which distinct population segment whales in the Action Area belong to (see section 4.1.14 below).
-2North Pacific Ocean Distinct Population Segment.
+1The distinct population segments (DPS) of humpback whales likely in the Action Area are not listed under the ESA; however, there is some uncertainty about which DPS whales in the Action Area belong to (see Section 4.1.14).

+2North Pacific Ocean DPS.